Archive for ‘MS Access – Word Automation’

 Error_Handler:

-MsgBox "The following error has occured" & vbCrLf & vbCrLf & _
+MsgBox "The following error has occurred" & vbCrLf & vbCrLf & _

 "Error Number: " & Err.Number & vbCrLf & _